 For alignment with LEED Standards

-- Lighting Controls - daylighting: Install daylight responsive controls in all regularly occupied daylight spaces within 15 feet of windows and under skylights.
-OR, install daylight responsive controls for 50% or more of the connected lighting load and demonstrate that 50% of the connected lighting load is daylight responsive.
+Lighting Controls - Daylighting: Install daylight responsive controls in all regularly occupied daylight spaces within 15 feet of windows and under skylights for at least 25% of the connected lighting load.